 Charging membership dues just doesn’t cut it anymore.
-Associations need to diversify and seek sources of non-dues revenue if they are going to thrive and attract younger members.
+Associations need to diversify and seek sources of non-dues revenue if they are going to continue to thrive and attract younger members.

 New products & services

 Often associations who have long profited from dues overlook other revenue generating options like new products and services.
-If dues are no longer supporting your business, get creative with branded merchandise, special events, subscriptions, and more.
+If dues are no longer supporting your business, get creative with branded merchandise, subscriptions, special events like annual meetings, and more.

 Online learning can offer a variety of non-dues revenue streams in types of services and products offered.
 With e-learning, you can charge for courses, webinars, e-books, certifications, and other educational materials.

 Finally, if old sources of revenue are drying up, expand into new markets.
 Online learning is a great way to reach people all around the world with your offerings.
 If you’re following the earlier point about attracting younger members, social media can help you infiltrate new markets on a wider scale than ever.

 5 Tips for Generating Revenue with Online learning

 While online learning offers associations and nonprofit organizations tremendous opportunities for growth, developing a successful online education program requires careful planning.
 Below are five things you need to know:

 The Internet has fomented the emergence of significant competition in the association education market across the board.
 Complicating matters further is the plethora of DIY education options available online, not to mention other organizations in your market that are also hoping to grow by introducing new learning products.